High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Convergence Rate of the Lasso Estimator

-In the low dimensional regime, the consistency of $\hat\beta$ relies on the assumption that sample covariance matrix converges to the population covariance matrix.
-The restricted eigenvalue conditions, which require that $\abss{X(\hat\beta-\beta)}_2$ is small only when $\abss{\hat\beta-\beta}_2$ is small, can be viewed as an analogous sufficient condition in high-dimensional regime ($n\ll p$).
-As shown in the proof of Theorem \ref{thm1}, the RE condition for the sample covariance matrix will hold with high probability under certain conditions.
-However verifying that issue is nontrivial.\\ The following theorem shows the convergence rate of $\hat\beta$ to $\beta$ and the prediction error $\abss{X(\hat\beta-\beta)}_2^2$ depend on the moment condition and the temporal and cross-sectional dependence conditions. \\
+for all $u\in\mathbb R^p$, where $\kappa_1,\kappa_2$ are positive constants, and $g(n,p)$ is a function of the sample size $n$ and the ambient dimension $p$.
+This can be viewed as an analogous sufficient condition in the high-dimensional case.
+As shown in the proof of Theorem \ref{thm1}, the restricted strong convexity condition for the sample covariance matrix holds with high probability under certain conditions.

+To establish our theoretical results, we first impose a weak sparsity condition. \begin{assumption} There exists some $0\le \theta< 1$, with a uniform radius $K_\theta$, such that